Morpheuslabs-io/vechain-vip180-dev/README.md

 And the specific steps to run the application on the ML BPaaS are:

+## Steps to launch the utility

+Step 1 - Download the VIP180 token generator web version from Application Library

+Step 2 - Deploy the application from my repository to create a new workspace in CDE

+Step 3 - Start the newly created workspace

+Step 4 - Open the workspace to launch the CDE

+Step 5 - Open a terminal and cd to the application directory to run the commands

 The following is a screenshot of running the application from command line.

 # Screenshot